RedisGraph/RedisGraph/deps/GraphBLAS/Tcov/README.txt

-SuiteSparse:GraphBLAS, Timothy A. Davis, (c) 2017-2019, All Rights Reserved. http://suitesparse.com   See GraphBLAS/Doc/License.txt for license.
+SuiteSparse:GraphBLAS, Timothy A. Davis, (c) 2017-2020, All Rights Reserved. http://suitesparse.com   See GraphBLAS/Doc/License.txt for license.

 GraphBLAS/Tcov: statement coverage tests

+Requirements:  the mex command must use a C compiler supporting ANSI C11.

 Since nearly all GraphBLAS tests are in MATLAB, I have taken the unusual step of creating a statement coverage mechanism to use within a MATLAB mexFunction.